 If the weather is under 32 degrees, be extra cautious.
 In temperatures that cold, most dogs can’t tolerate more than 15 to 20 minutes outside.
-Some dogs may build tolerance and be able to stay outside a little longer, with supervision, but the minute they start shivering or whining to come inside, outdoor time needs to end.
+Some dogs may build tolerance and be able to stay outside a little longer, with supervision, but the minute they start shivering, whining or holding paws in the air, it's time to come inside.
+They have already had enough.

 Heavy-coated arctic breeds can spend more time outside in cold temperatures.
 They may even try to drag you outside for long walks.
 Just remember your typical Siberian Husky living in the suburbs is not going to be well acclimated to super cold temperatures so should not spend hours of unsupervised time outside.
 If you see ice forming on your dog, or see her curled up with her tail over her nose, she’s too cold and needs to come inside.

 Most dogs shouldn’t have a problem making a quick dash outside to potty.
 Just make sure you have a special area that you keep clear so they can dash in and out.
 This is doubly important if you have a small dog that can get easily lost in a snowdrift.

 Towel dry your dog when he comes in from the snow.
 If he was out without booties, keep an eye open for ice chunks between his toes, and make sure his tummy is extra dry.
 Keeping a towel handy helps your dog warm up faster and will keep him from tracking water all over your floor.

 Keep Your Dog Hydrated